gasparian/lsh-search-go/README.md

  - images hashing service;
  - hashes search engine;

-For the first one - I'll use [Tensorflow](https://syslog.ravelin.com/go-tensorflow-74d1101fab3f)+OpenCV(?) for the web-part.
+For the first one - I'll use [Tensorflow](https://syslog.ravelin.com/go-tensorflow-74d1101fab3f)+OpenCV(?) for image processing.

 To create the search index, I'll use LSH (local sensetive hashing), with a distributed index (ideally).
 Finally, I want to avoid keep the index in-memory, so I need to use some on-disk key-value storage, with a some sort of LRU/MFU in-memory cache.